top of page

 You purchase a novel to read a story, not half a story.
 You buy a ticket to a movie to see the portrayal of a story, not half a story.

 I become upset when this happens in movie theaters.
-I pay full admission and invest two hours of my life, plus put wear on the automobile and consume gasoline on the drive, but am provided only half of the purchased product.
+I pay full admission, invest two hours of my life, put wear on the automobile, and consume gasoline on the drive, but am provided only half of the purchased product.

-If you ordered a meal in a restaurant and received only half the meal, would you be annoyed?
+Would you be annoyed if you ordered a meal in a restaurant and received only half the meal?
 If your surgeon removed half of your infected appendix, would you be distraught?

-When I experience the pain of an unfinished movie, I go home and immediately email everyone I know to avoid the movie.
-I warn my friends and family that the movie will cheat them.
-I ask them to warn everyone else they know.
+When I experience the pain of an unfinished movie, I go home and immediately email everyone I know to avoid it.
+I warn my friends and family that the movie will cheat them, and I ask them to warn everyone else they know.

 This doesn’t happen as often in literature because authors are smarter than movie producers, and are more dedicated to producing a quality product.